The best gaming monitor 2018: the 10 best gaming screens of the year

-In 2018, the best PC games let you see and do things that you would never have imagined.
-And, now that E3 2018 is behind us, and we caught a glimpse of all the amazing titles that will be gracing the best SSDs over the next year or so, you should think about upgrading to one of the best gaming monitors to really bring your gaming experience to the next level.
+In 2018, the best PC games let you see and do things that you would never have imagined, which is exactly why you should think about upgrading to one of the best gaming monitors to really bring your gaming experience to the next level.
 Why would you play the best games on anything less than the best gaming monitor?

 But what separates the best gaming monitors from the best monitors?
-Well, a lot of it will boil down to function and preferences.
-There is a wide variety of different tech and features that are featured in the best gaming monitors, and what you need will vary on the kinds of games you play.
+Well, a lot of it boils down to function and preferences.
+There is a wide variety of different technologies and features that are featured in the best gaming monitors, and what you need will vary on the kinds of games you play.

-Do you just want to sit down and immerse yourself in the Crew 2?
-If so, you might want to pick up a 4K Ultra HD gaming monitor with HDR.
-Or, do you instead enjoy competitive games like Counter-Strike: Global Offensive or Overwatch, where every frame matters?
-If so, you may want to go with a gaming monitor with a high refresh latency so you can top the leaderboards.
+Do you plan to just sit down and enjoy some World of Warcraft: Battle for Azeroth?
+If so, you may want to pick up a 4K Ultra HD gaming monitor with HDR.
+Or, would you rather enjoy competitive games like Counter-Strike: Global Offensive or Fortnite, where every frame matters?
+If so, you may want to go with a gaming monitor with a high refresh rate and low latency so you can top the leaderboards.

 To be fair, this is a ton of information, but don’t worry, we’ve covered all the bases.
 This list is filled with the best gaming monitors you can buy in 2018.
 And, since we’ve tested and reviewed every monitor ourselves, you can be confident that you’re getting your money’s worth.
 So, whatever kind of gaming monitor you’re looking for, no matter the kind of games you enjoy – we know you’ll find the best gaming monitor for your needs right here on this list.